RachWalm/black-jack/README.md

 https://www.simplilearn.com/tutorials/python-tutorial/sleep-in-python#:~:text=The%20sleep()%20function%20in,the%20given%20number%20of%20seconds. for sleep function.

 ## bugs

+Bet when input letter it would return the letter and the eventual number that got validated. needed to put bet as a global variable in the function rathr than try and define it outside using a return

 dealer time infinite loop, forgot to add the new card to the dealer total so it always stayed below 17 if it started there.

 ## deployment